loveencounterflow/jsonick/README.md

   * may additionally accept data in other formats, typically announced by a command line switch or a file name

-* Sigil-compliant command line tools whose outputs are text oriented:
+* CDE-TNVX-compliant command line tools whose outputs are text oriented:

   * must output JSON-formatted data to STDOUT.
 It remains unspecified (for the time being at least) whether the output should use compressed (optimized for size) or formatted JSON (optimized for readability);